oar-team/batkube/README.md

 - Same as with the last solution, will work with any scheduler

 Drawbacks
-- Digging into the api to know which endpoints we need to code may be still a considerable amount of work.
-But it seems more doable than the last solution
+- We would need to dig deep into the api code.
+Which is huge.
 - Requires to find a solution about the endpoints we choose to leave as is.
  Won't they raise errors if they can't connect to their expected kubelets?